I recently took an online course. The teacher is someone I look up to and have learned a lot from.

 At this moment, you are very likely having one of two responses.
 You might be saying, “Yep.
 Got it.
 Prayer matters.
 I’m on board.”
 So, this commitment will be easy for you.
 But more likely, you’re saying to yourself, “I don’t know… I have a hard time with prayer.”

 I know.
 I hear you.
 I’ve struggled with prayer my whole life.
 I don’t get the “physics” of it.
 I wrestle with big theological issues surrounding it.
-I’ve run hot and cold with it, sometimes being an ardent about prayer and other times going months without praying once.
+I’ve run hot and cold with it, sometimes being ardent about prayer and other times going months without praying once.

 Here’s what turned the corner for me.
 It wasn’t finding a great theological argument in support.
 It wasn’t having an obvious and miraculous answer to prayer.
 I re-committed to prayer when I committed to being an apprentice to Jesus, not just a believer or follower.
 Here’s why: